 The Arasta is the outdoor market that has covered stalls and restaurants.
 The streets are lined with fake luxury goods.
 The sellers aren’t pushy, and it’s expected you negotiate.

-- Atatürk Square – the center of the administrative part of the city
+The center of the administrative part of the city.

 Larnaca is the city with the country’s main airport, but it’s not the most popular beach destination.
 While the beaches in Agia Napa are prettier, I think Larnaca was my favorite beach town if I had to pick one to be my home base for a week or so.
 You’re close to Agia Napa and Nicosia, and the inter-city bus system can get to Paphos and Limassol within an hour or two.